Unity-China/cn.unity.hairfx.urp/README.md

 ## Note

 - This Package included a Custom Hair ShaderGraph Shader for URP only.
-- This Package required a dependency: [cn.unity.hairfx.core](https://github.com/Unity-China/cn.unity.hairfx.core)
+- This Package required a dependency: [HairFX Core](https://github.com/Unity-China/cn.unity.hairfx.core) package

 ## Usage